llab305/O-RAN/xApp Descriptor/readme.md

 # 1. xApp Descriptor
-The xApp descriptor is required for the xApp deploying within the Near-RT RIC, which includes the information on the xApp configuration in the JSON format.
+The xApp Descriptor is a description file that must be submitted for the deployment of an xApp.
+It should contain basic information about the configuration of the xApp, and use JSON as the format for data exchange.

 # 2. xApp Descriptor Field
 ***